Bill Aucoin

-William Martin Aucoin (December 29, 1943 – June 28, 2010) was an American band manager, well known for his work with the rock band Kiss and Billy Idol.
+William Martin Aucoin (December 29, 1943 – June 28, 2010) was an American band manager, known for his work with the rock band Kiss and Billy Idol.

 Early life, family and education

 Aucoin was born in 1943 in Ayer, Massachusetts.
 He had two sisters, Betty Britton and Janet Bankowski.

 He attended Northeastern University, graduating with a degree in Business Administration.

 Career

 Aucoin worked at WGBH in Boston during his college years and after.
 He later worked at Teletape Productions as a cinematographer.
 Credited with discovering Kiss, Aucoin managed the group for nearly a decade.
 He was fired in 1982 due to the band's declining album sales, his managerial decisions, and his drug abuse, but later worked with the band on various DVD projects.

 Aucoin was involved in the development of a television show Supermarket Sweep in the early 1970s, and went on to manage and engineer the rise of commercially successful solo acts, such as Billy Squier and Billy Idol, after managing them both in their respective bands, Piper and Generation X, in the mid to late 1970s.
 From 2005 to 2007, Aucoin went into the Broadway business with a staging of The Who's Quadrophenia, which showed intermittently for two years in Anaheim and Los Angeles.

 In 2006, Aucoin had reentered the management business with his company Aucoin Globe Entertainment and worked with several artists up until his death.